return ✕︎

 Obviously most such activities currently rely heavily on being in person, thus many hybrid and fully remote teams, especially those that have many members who started as remote employees, miss the team-building benefits created by such activities or can achieve them only at considerable travel expense.
 ISR offers significant potential for overcoming this challenge.
 Lunches among sufficiently realistic avatars, ones reflecting detailed facial expressions for example, may soon help bring the rich connections achieved in the office within the reach of remote teams.
 While it would seem impossible to achieve the vivid connections of parties or extreme sports in remote shared reality, there is increasingly strong evidence that real experiences of fear and trust can develop in sufficiently realistic simulated environments.[13]
 As "e-sports" begin to rival the popularity and, in the right ISR environments, physical intensity of in-person physical sports, the benefits of "campus athletics" may increasingly make their way to remote work.

 Yet even more promising how recreation-at-a-distance can mimic approaches of in-person teams is the harnessing of digital tools to create even deeper connections than are possible without digital aids.
-The simplest examples would be extensions to extreme sports or military scenarios that would be unsafe or unreasonably costly to simulate in-person.
-But these are only the beginning; eventually, direct neural interfaces may allow colleagues to remotely share a level of intimate empathy that will be bounded primarily by professional propriety, rather than by the barriers of physical distance.
+The simplest examples would be extensions to extreme sports or military scenarios that would be unsafe or unreasonably costly to simulate in person.
+But these are only the beginning; eventually, direct neural interfaces may allow colleagues to remotely share a level of intimate empathy that will be bound primarily by professional propriety, rather than by the barriers of physical distance.

 Designing inclusive campuses

-Much work, especially white collar work, is physically localized to significant extents in large "corporate campuses".
+Much work, especially white-collar work, is physically localized to significant extents in large "corporate campuses".
 While many of the functions these campuses bring together are fairly separate or organizationally distant, broad co-location is often a goal because of the chance intersections it is thought to allow that may stimulate work across divisions of the company.
 Such "agglomeration" effects have been shown by a large economic literature to be an important source of the economic benefit of cities.[14]
 A core role of corporate campuses is to capture these benefits within a company.

 Achieving this goal, however, requires careful design.
 Excessive segregation by organization and discipline or focus on core work undermines the benefit of agglomerative spontaneity.
 Excessive fragmentation by organization and discipline undermines direct productivity.
 Different elements of campus (walkways, dining facilities, offices, shared space, recreational facilities etc.) play diverse roles in fostering direct work and spontaneous connections.
 For instance, Steve Jobs redesigned Pixar's headquarters to include a central atrium with a large theater, cafeteria, mailboxes, and viewing rooms.[15]
 By encouraging computer scientists, animators and other staff to mingle in a shared space, this layout boosts chance encounters and cross-pollination.
 Yet architectural revamps pose significant challenges: they're costly and need to support other elements that are specific to each company, such as nature of the work or brand identity.
 It is thus little surprise that there is no standard best campus design; campuses differ radically in their design, a leading exemplar being Apple's torus spaceship shown in Figure A. Anything that could reduce the costs of exploration could significantly improve the quality.

-Apple's torus-shared campus, seem from above.
+Apple's torus-shared campus, seen from above.

-Figure 6-1-A. Apple's famously unusually-shaped corporate campus.
+Figure 6-1-A. Apple's famously unusually shaped corporate campus.
 Source: Unsplash stock photo, free for commercial use.

 A natural way to make such experiments dramatically easier is to create ISR campuses in which employees can explore potential configurations and attend virtual meetings.
 These configurations can be prototyped far more rapidly and flexibly than building a physical campus, allowing for a range of exploration in the course of time employees spend attending virtual meetings.
 Based on feedback, employees can even help redesign the space and iterate on the layout.
 If a potential design seems to be achieving its goals reasonably well and fits a potential site, it could then be "printed" through a more standard engineering and construction process.
-In short, these tools could make the design of physical space much more like what word processing and collaborative documents have made writing: a process that is able to engage in broad experimentation and accumulate diverse feedback before it has to be greatly scaled.
+In short, these tools could make the design of physical space much more like what word processing and collaborative documents have made writing: a process that is able to engage in broad experimentation and accumulate diverse feedback before it must be greatly scaled.

 Difficult conversations